hemanthmunireddy/portfolio/README.md

 - Eliminated 35% of manual robot recovery tasks by modifying PLC graph code, Fanuc robot programs to resume sequences from home position after faults and enhanced troubleshooting efficiency by updating HMI          faceplates with actuator descriptions and station indicators.

 **Automation Intern @Global Vacuum Products(_April 2024 - Aug 2024)**

+  - Contributed in developing Graph sequences for Vacuum Impregnation process.
   - Documented PLC programs and control sequences to support the development of Standard Operating Procedures (SOPs).
   - Verified PLC code functionality by connecting and testing on designated test benches.
   - Resolved over 15 technical tickets by providing detailed documentation and relevant datasheets.

-💻 **Automation Controls Engineer @ Global Vacuum Products (_March 2023 - Nov 2023)**
+**Engineering Intern @Bharath Earth Movers Limited(_Feb 2023 - April 2023)**

+- Reduced cycle time by 20% by optimizing the spot welding and material handling operations through virtual robot simulations using Roboguide simulation software.
--	Contributed in developing Graph sequences for Vacuum Impregnation process.
+- Contributed in developing HMI screens in ignition for Rail and metro system assembly lines.
--	Programmed alarms contributing to error handling stratergies.
--	Gained in depth understandings on Safety PLC and safety devices.
+- Modified PLC code improving cycle times by 15% and increase in availabilty by 25%.

 ## 🚀 Projects